-This NASA/ESA Hubble Space Telescope Picture of the Week shows bright, colourful pockets of star formation blooming like roses in a spiral galaxy named NGC 972.
+This NASA/ESA Hubble Space Telescope Picture of the Week shows bright, colorful pockets of star formation blooming like roses in a spiral galaxy named NGC 972.

 The orange-pink glow is created as hydrogen gas reacts to the intense light streaming outwards from nearby newborn stars; these bright patches can be seen here amid dark, tangled streams of cosmic dust.